Leen-QM/Blog/week4.md

 ![image](https://github.com/user-attachments/assets/5f7a2ce3-6676-4a4e-9163-7800c6217a19)

-The project has moved from basic data extraction to meaningful visualization, helping museums make better use of their vast textual resources.
-By combining automation, entity recognition, and interactive graphs, this tool might enhance how history is curated, studied, and shared with the world.
+The project has progressed from basic data extraction tool to insightful visualizations, allowing museums to better utilize their extensive textual collections.
+By integrating automation, entity recognition, and interactive graphs, the tool has the potential to transform how historical data is curated, analyzed, and shared.
+Additionally, the project was packaged for future use and presented to the team, where I showcased the enhancements and highlighted how the tool could improve the organization of historical content.

 link to Web scrapping tool: [https://github.com/Leen-QM/web-scrapping-tool/blob/main/README.md](https://github.com/Leen-QM/web-scrapping-tool/tree/main)